The Bifid cipher

 end

-This example demonstrates how Polybius Square can be used to encrypt and decrypt messages, and how to adapt it to work with different alphabets and symbols.
+This example demonstrates how the Polybius square can be used to encrypt and decrypt messages, as well as how to adapt it to work with different alphabets and symbols.